dssg/machine_learning_legislation/instructions.md

 #### Linking Reports and Bills ####

-**TODO: This process could probably be cleaned up, and at the very least the scripts should be cleaned up to accept parameters instead of hard coded values.**

-To link reports and bills:

-1. Run the script `src/python/bill_fetcher/associate_reports_bills.py`.
-This
+To link reports and bills, run the script `src/python/bill_fetcher/associate_reports_bills.py`.
-will generate a csv file linkins bill paths and report paths.
-2. The script `src/python/data_importer/populate_bills_reports.py` uses the
-above csv as an input and outputs another csv with linked report and bill id's.
-3. This csv can be dumped into the `bill_reports` table.

 ###Building a Model###